Stafford

 'Short term pain for long term gain' says MP as Sandon Road closes for installation of flood reducing valve

-By Livia Gregor 12th May 2026
+Local News by Livia Gregor 12th May 2026

 Sandon Road has been closed this week as part of an effort to reduce repeated flooding in the area.